lawndoc/mediator/README.md

 ### Clients

-Both clients accept arguments for the server address and connection key.
+The clients, the handler and targets, can be used within other Python scripts or directly via the command line.
+In both cases, the clients can accept arguments for the server address and connection key.
+Usage of those arguments is described below.

 **Mediator server address**